 That’s a good question, but a tough one to answer because scientifically, it’s hard to prove that something would have happened, but didn’t because of something you did.
 Researchers who study suicide deaths believe that 80-90% of all suicides might be prevented if people who are feeling suicidal get help.
 In the United States, that would mean saving 24,000-27,000 lives every year.

-and sometimes frustrating journey.
+It takes time to overcome suicidal feelings especially once you have crossed the line between being committed to life and being willing to die.
+Getting help is a critical first step, but it is just the first step of what can be a long and sometimes frustrating journey.
 It can take 6 months to a year to really climb out of a suicidal depression.
 Many people get impatient when their life isn’t better over night and they give up on counseling or stop taking their medication before they’re really healthy again.
 If you see the warning signs, act on them and get help for your friend.
 Remember, a previous suicide attempt is a big red flag that should make you take all subsequent warning signs very seriously.

 Murder-suicide grabs a lot of headlines but it is actually pretty rare.
 It tends to happen when someone becomes suicidal and for whatever reason blames someone else for why they are feeling so bad.
 The most common scenario is in domestic violence cases, where one partner either blames the other for how they are feeling or is so angry that they feel it would be unfair for that person to live while they are planning to die.
 The depression warning signs are the same, but you will usually also see aggression, agitation and hostility expressed toward the other person.
 If you or someone you know is being threatened take it seriously and get help.